Pakistan starts repatriating UAE-based nationals stranded by coronavirus

 Pakistan has started repatriating some of its citizens from the United Arab Emirates, which had threatened to review labour ties with countries refusing to take back their nationals during the novel coronavirus pandemic.

 The first Pakistan International Airlines (PIA) flight carrying 227 "stranded passengers" from Dubai and other emirates left for Islamabad on Saturday evening, Pakistan's consulate general in Dubai said in a Twitter post.
-It was not clear when other flights would depart.
+More flights would depart the UAE from Monday to April 28, Sayed Zulfiqar Bukhari, a special assistant to Pakistan’s prime minister, said on Twitter.
 More than 40,000 Pakistanis in the Gulf Arab state have registered with the consulate to return home, two UAE newspapers reported.

 The UAE and other Gulf states have reported increased infections among low-income migrant workers who live in overcrowded quarters.
 Some have moved to re-house them in shuttered schools or dedicated centres, and are trying to arrange flights to repatriate them.
 On Sunday, the UAE announced 479 new cases and four more deaths, bringing its total to 6,781 cases and 41 deaths.
-Dubai's Arabian Travel Market, a major regional tourism fair, was cancelled.
+This year's Arabian Travel Market, a major regional tourism fair in Dubai that had already been rescheduled to June from April, was cancelled.
 The exhibition centre in which it was set to take place is being used as a hospital to treat patients with COVID-19, the respiratory disease caused by the new coronavirus.

 The UAE said last week it would review labour relations with states refusing to evacuate citizens, including those who have lost jobs or been put on leave, after the ambassadors of India and Pakistan said their countries were not yet ready to do so.
 PIA said on its website that it would not be able to provide services for inbound flights beyond Islamabad International Airport because of the suspension of domestic flights and a lockdown in the country.